The job hunting process can be challenging. But if you’ve already received a job offer, that means the hardest part is over.

 I look forward to starting work on March 1st and meeting my colleagues.
 Please let me know if there’s any additional information or paperwork I need to provide.

-Thank you again, I’m eager to get started and make a positive impact in the lives of Better Motion’s clients.
+Thank you again.
+I’m eager to get started and make a positive impact on Better Motion’s clients’ lives.

 Sincerely,